 If necessary for your use case, you may use this setting to restrict end users from handing off to their mobile device.
 If you are interested in disabling handoffs, we recommend checking in with our Solutions Engineering team at [email protected] to discuss potential risks and benefits.

 Customize what types of photo IDs are permitted in your verification flow.
-You can select from the following options:
+Use the checkboxes to select